zhuzhe1983/claudecodeui/README.md

 - **Smart Navigation** - Quick access to recent projects and sessions

 #### Chat Interface
+- **Use responsive chat or Claude Code CLI** - You can either use the adapted chat interface or use the shell button to connect to Claude Code CLI.
 - **Real-time Communication** - Stream responses from Claude with WebSocket connection
 - **Session Management** - Resume previous conversations or start fresh sessions
 - **Message History** - Complete conversation history with timestamps and metadata